kvokka/das_trader/README.md

 `Ctrl` key is used for the most combinations.
 This helps to avoid any accidental key press.
 `Shift` key by it's own or with `Ctrl` combination means `NOW!`.

-Some hotkeys are using `$ACCOUNT_NUMBER` account as a placeholder, replace it with your account before usage.

 Almost all hotkeys does not change the route, so I prefer not select it in the hotkeys and define it in the trading session process.
 Keep in mind that, and